pacmac0/PersonalizedSearch/readme.md

 ### Get data
 1. Follow crawler/README.md to crawl body data from the web sources using spider.
-2. convert news data from crawler to importable format in processable chunks, with convert_crawled_to_importable.py in converters direcotry
+2. convert news data from crawler to importable format in processable chunks, with convert_crawled_to_importable.py in converters directory
     => run python3 convert_crawled_to_importable.py "src-path" "dest-path"
-3. convert user data from file to importable format in processable chunks, with userdata_converter.py in converters direcotry.
+3. convert user data from file to importable format in processable chunks, with userdata_converter.py in converters directory.
     This will take the user data from "data/MINDlarge_train/behaviors.tsv" (example) and write chunck files to "user_data/user"
     => run python3 userdata_converter.py
 4. import all news and user files to elastic search